-Say hello to Adrian and Laurie.
+Say hello to Adrian, Laurie and Joel.
 Findagolfbreak.com Ambassadors who we are proud to support during their Professional Golf career on both the European and Challenge Tours.

 We are very proud that Adrian and Laurie wear the findagolfbreak.com logo on their shirts whilst out there on the golf course!